adamsilver/fdpb/08-an-upload-form.md

   };
 ```

 The `FormData` API is designed to construct key/value pairs that represent form fields (and their values), which can then be sent with AJAX, including forms that contain files (like ours does).
-First, we create a new instance, then we append the entry the file data to it.
+First, we create a new instance, then we append the file data to it.

 For convenience, we're using jQuerys `$.ajax` method.
-Here's a run down of the properties that have been set:
+Here's a run down of the properties used:

 | Property | Description |
 |:---|:---|